Daybreak:Volume 1 Chapter 6

 One night he'll learn to ask first.

-...Like that, another day passed in the new world.
-The rest of the week went by the same way, except after Friday's afternoon chat-break, Kaede was sure she could now consider Marina a new friend, therefore averting or at least delaying her 'shut-in' crisis.
+And just like that, another day passed in the new world.
+The rest of the week went by the same way, except after Friday's afternoon chat-break, Kaede was sure she could now consider Marina a new friend.
+This was an important milestone to Kaede, as it averted, or at least delayed, her fear of becoming a 'shut-in'.

 ----- * * * -----

 "You still haven't managed it?"
-The new chief groundskeeper snarled, a yeoman -- commoner of the first class -- mage hired only two weeks ago to fill a vacancy left when his predecessor died in an accident.
+The new chief groundskeeper snarled.
+He was a yeomen, a 'middle-class commoner' capable of using magic, who was hired only two weeks ago to fill a vacancy left when his predecessor died in an accident.

 "Well, you have one more week.
-If we miss the deadline and our lord is punished by the Emperor, it will be on your hands, girl.
-I certainly do not wish to be deemed worthless and a security risk by that squad of killers in town," he warned before departing from the shadowy alcove where he cornered her.
+If we miss the deadline and our lord is punished by the Imperator, it will be on your hands, girl.
+I certainly do not wish to be deemed worthless and a security risk by that squad of killers in town."
+He warned before departing from the shadowy alcove where he had cornered her.